jcfang17/epsl24-mars-hypso/README.md

 - `data/data_all_surfaces.csv`: Contains all pre-calculated hypsometry parameters used for plots and statistical tests in the paper.
 This dataset is used directly by the box-plot and t-test example notebooks.
 - Example DEM files in `examples/` directory demonstrate the analysis workflow with real topographic data.
 Data from HydroBasins with their HYBAS_ID in the filename.
 The DEMs are void filled and clipped to the extent of the HydroBasin.

+### Contact
+If you have any questions about the paper or encounter any issues, feel free to contact me: jfang2 [at] niu [dot] edu.